nubificus/vaccel-tutorials/lab1/README.md

 Ok better!

-What we see first here is the vAccel runtime initializating.
+What we see first here is the vAccel runtime initializing.
 This happens automatically during application loading.
 Next, we see the successful creation of a new vAccel session with id `1`.
 Finally, upon call of `vaccel_noop` from our program, the runtime looks for a plugin which implements